Connect with others who understand.

 Studies show that some side effects are just as common in monotherapy treatment as they are in combination therapy.
 If you’re concerned about any new side effects, your doctor can help you find ways to manage them.

 Are you taking combination therapy for the treatment of pulmonary arterial hypertension?
 Has this approach made a big difference in your symptoms?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 References